Tomas Cohen Photography

 Sales Manager

 Nancy Stevens joined the Bravo team in 2002 as the seasonal box office manager, complementing her winter employment as a Vail Village ski school supervisor.
-Nancy transitioned to a year round Sales Manager position with Bravo! in 2015, maintains her passion for skiing as a part-time instructor.
-Nancy has been known to remember exactly where ski school clients sit at the Amphitheater.
+Nancy transitioned to a year round Sales Manager position with Bravo! in 2015 and maintains her passion for skiing as a part-time instructor.
 She moved to Vail in 1975 after receiving a bachelor's degree in History and German from East Carolina University.
-She teaches Spin classes in the early mornings at the Cascade Club and volunteers for Vail Rec District running races throughout the summers.
+She volunteers for Vail Rec District running races throughout the summers.
 Nancy's three children, McKenzie, Jonny, and Maddie, have all worked in the Bravo! box office.
 Nancy's loyal ticketing staff has graduated into marketing, development, and office manager positions within the Bravo!
 Vail organization.
 Now an empty-nester, Nancy resides in West Vail with her husband Jerry.
 In her spare time, Nancy enjoys squash, pickleball, skiing, and hiking.

 Operations